 Ms. Stroud is particularly dedicated to music as a vital part of our whole community.
 Whether performing in support of local non-profit service organizations providing food, shelter and sanctuary to persons in need-as a founding member of Cameo Arts Foundation, Inc. (www.cameoarts.org)-or as a founding member/performer of the innovative New Bedford Symphony Orchestra program SchoolsMusic!, Ms. Stroud is a passionate advocate of merging music, education and advocacy in our everyday lives.
 She has taught at Tabor Academy, the St. Paul’s School for Girls and the Center for Talented Youth, Johns Hopkins University.

 Born in Oakland, California, Ms. Stroud began her flute studies at the age of eight at the San Francisco Conservatory of Music, going on to obtain her performance degree at the Peabody Conservatory of Music.
 Her teachers include Yaada Weber, Timothy Day, Britton Johnson, Walfrid Kujala, and Gary Schocker.

-Ms Stroud will be performing as a guest soloist in the Tri-County Symphonic Band's February 10, 2019, “Going Green” concert.
+Ms. Stroud performed as a guest soloist in the Tri-County Symphonic Band's February 10, 2019, “Going Green” concert.